When I'm Gone (Motown song): Mary Wells exit and Brenda Holloway's arrival

 The song was one of the last records Mary Wells recorded while at Motown.
 Fresh from the success of "My Guy" and with her Motown contract expiring the year of "My Guy" and its success, Wells decided to terminate her contract with Motown complaining of Gordy refusing to give Wells the royalties she earned during her successful tenure at the label.
 She argued that her Motown contract was invalid because she'd signed with the company at the age of seventeen.
 Due to the underage clause, Motown allowed Wells' contract to expire.
 (Had Wells not exited Motown, "When I'm Gone" would have been her next release, the follow-up to the million-selling "My Guy").
 The singer then headed to 20th Century Fox Records after being offered a $500,000 contract that also offered Wells to do movies.
 Meanwhile, Motown's latest new signed artist, Brenda Holloway, was releasing her first single, "Every Little Bit Hurts", which shot to number 13 on the U.S. Billboard Hot 100.
-After Wells departed, Motown eventually convinced Holloway to record some of Wells' songs, partially due to the fact that Gordy felt Holloway was the next Mary though both singers' vocals differed from each other: Wells' deep, smokey contralto vocal contrasted with Holloway's lighter soprano.
+After Wells departed, Motown eventually convinced Holloway to record some of Wells' songs, partially due to the fact that Gordy felt Holloway was the next Mary.
 Holloway recorded "When I'm Gone" in Detroit.